 Who says you have to stick to a gabled roofline for your gingerbread house?
 Go Midcentury Modern with a flat roof and minimal embellishments for a creative spin on holiday house splendor.

 If you plan ahead in your gingerbread making, you can cut an arched door and position it to be open like the house below which adds to the warm hospitable flavor of the whole design.

 To create a tower or turret like the wondrous candy house below, you could incorporate a simple plastic kitchen funnel (with its base snipped off) for the roof atop a cylinder which only appears to be gingerbread.
-The addition of bright candy decorations and little fairy lights inside is pure magic.
+The addition of bright candy decorations and little fairy lightss inside is pure magic.

 Wafers & Old School

 Don’t forget the geometric lovely and sweet scale of candy wafers to construct your gingerbread houses.
 The chocolate bar candy house below is also illustrative of the power of limiting yourself to old fashioned candy only for a truly vintage-inspired gingerbread or candy house.

 Make it a Party

 Doesn’t the beyond lovely tablescape below take your breath away and perhaps make you yearn to host a gingerbread house making party (which would float the boat of every girl or grandma)?
 Gold dotted gift wrap or kraft paper, chevron gift wrapped boards, plastic paint palettes to house candies (just 50 cents per palette and free shipping!)and partially constructed gingerbread houses await the creativity and imaginations of the lucky party guests.

 While I did not win my category at the Interior Blog Awards, I am enjoying my trip to London and visited Kensington and Buckingham Palaces today.
 The architecture and history everywhere blows my mind.

 Peace to you right where you are.